-Through the Relocation Assistance Program, FFSC Guam offers a monthly Welcome to Guam Orientation and Island Tour.
+Through the Relocation Assistance Program, FFSC Guam offers a bimonthly Welcome to Guam Area Orientation Brief / Intercultural Relations program and Island Tour.
 Spouses are highly encouraged to attend both classes.
 FFSC Guam also provides Disaster Preparedness and Smooth Move classes.
 To inquire about dates and times and to register for classes, call FFSC Guam at 671-333-2056/2057 or DSN 315-333-9822, Monday – Friday, 7:30 a.m. to 4:30 p.m.

 In general, Guam is like any other tropical location.
 Items tend to mildew if your off-base quarters are not air-conditioned.
 All base housing units have central air conditioning.
 Guam does not have many permanent storage facilities.
 It is strongly suggested that you leave your appliances in storage in the continental U.S. if you will be residing in government quarters.
 Government quarters are equipped with electrically operated appliances.
 Express shipments take between thirty to forty days to arrive, and household goods shipments can take up to one hundred and eighty days to arrive.
 Be sure to include enough clothing and linen for family members to use for up to sixty days in your express shipment.
 Hospitality kits containing dishes, utensils, percolators, toasters and other kitchen essentials may be obtained from the Naval Base Guam FFSC.